jinwei14/Notes-for-Buddhism-and-Modern-Psychology/README.md

 # -
-Course note for Buddhism and Modern Psychology
+Course note for Buddhism and Modern Psychology on coursera